LukeAWeaver/AI-Wireframe-Generator/README.md

 # AI Feature Explorer

-A monorepo containing a React frontend and Express backend for exploring AI features with dynamic form generation.
+A monorepo containing a React frontend and Express backend for exploring AI features with wireframe generation.

 ## Project Structure